 The term "safety cameras" bundles "speed" and "red light" cameras.
 There are 640 camera sites in London - only 350 are speed cameras; the rest are red light cameras.

 The operational strategy is designed to target sites with the worst casualty records.
 Some sites have already achieved significant casualty reductions and it is not intended to remove them.
 These sites are clearly effective in reducing collisions and their removal may result in the problem emerging again.
 Cameras at such sites have an important ongoing deterrent role.

-The strategy for London also involves the use of five dedicated mobile camera enforcement units in the first two years.
+The strategy for London also involves the use of 5 dedicated mobile camera enforcement units in the first 2 years.
 These are deployed at locations identified as having a speed related collision history and which have no camera coverage at present.
 The mobile units are clearly marked and police officers wear high visibility clothing.

 In the City of Westminster there are 8 fixed speed cameras and 24 red light cameras.
 To see where they are located, visit the Transport for London website.